iresearch-toolkit/iresearch/README.md

 in memory even for huge dictionaries

 ## External 3rd party dependencies
-External 3rd party dependencies must be made available to the iResearch library separately.
+External 3rd party dependencies must be made available to the IResearch library separately.
 They may either be installed through the distribution package management system or build from source and the appropriate environment variables set accordingly.